-Figure 1 presents the envisioned deployment scenario and overall workflow of Privadome.
+Figure 2.1 presents the envisioned deployment scenario and overall workflow of Privadome.
 Privadome is designed to be integrated with a wide-area (e.g., city-scale) regulatory authority with oversight on delivery drone operations.
-We assume that the identity of each drone is known to the regulatory authority and that the drone provides real-time location updates to the regulatory authority (Step 1) in Figure 1).
+We assume that the identity of each drone is known to the regulatory authority and that the drone provides real-time location updates to the regulatory authority (Step (1) in Figure 2.1).
 Indeed, such requirements have been stated in the drone laws of various countries.
-For instance, the US Federal Aviation Authority (FAA) has proposed that all delivery drone operations from 2023 must comply with remote identification rules, which require each drone to update the FAA with its identity, current location, altitude and velocity, in addition to other required data [13].
-France [101], the European Union [47], Switzerland [34],

-Australia [72, 73] and India [54] have also proposed similar regulations for drone operations.
-Some countries (e.g., India [54]) even require drones to declare their flight path and seek permission from the aviation authority prior to take-off.
-Security vendors offer commercial trackers that drones can use for regulatory compliance [93].
+For instance, the US Federal Aviation Authority (FAA) has proposed that all delivery drone operations from 2023 must comply with remote identification rules, which require each drone to update the FAA with its identity, current location, altitude and velocity, in addition to other required data [10].
+France [92], the European Union [43], Switzerland [31], Australia [65, 66] and India [49] have also proposed similar regulations for drone operations.
+Some countries (e.g., India [49]) even require drones to declare their flight path and seek permission from the aviation authority prior to take-off.
+Security vendors have begun to offer commercial tracking solutions that can be incorporated into drones so that they comply with these regulations [84].